(one synonym : Limnas bowringi Moore, 1883)

 The eggs are pale yellow and bullet-shaped.
 They are laid singly on young growth of a foodplant.

-The species occurs as various subspecies across the tropics and subtropics, including :
+The species occurs as various subspecies, across southern Europe, Africa, and Asia, including :

 Further reading :